pmem/run_qemu/README.md

 You can also git clone https://github.com/systemd/mkosi, symlink to `mkosi.git/bin/mkosi` and run mkosi directly from source.
-This works out of the box with git tags v15 and above.
+This works out of the box with git tags v15 and above. `mkosi/README.md` offers other installation methods.

 ## Fedora 39+ Notes